aaronparker/aaronparker.github.io/_posts/2022-03-02-automate-intune-documentation-github.md

 For GitHub, I've created two workflows - the first workflow performs the following steps:

-1. Backup the Intune configuration using a schedule
+1. Backup the Intune configuration on a schedule
 2. Generate an as-built document in markdown and covert the document to PDF format
 3. Tag the updated configuration, enabling us to create a release